 Indigenous Economics Labor Economics Development Economics Urban Economics

-I am an Assistant Professor in the Department of Economics at the University of Alberta.
-I hold a PhD in economics from Duke University, an MSc in economics for development from the University of Oxford, and a BA in political science from the University of Florida.
+I am an applied microeconomist with research interests in development and labor economics.
+I hold a PhD and an MA in economics from Duke University, an MSc in economics for development from the University of Oxford, and a BA in political science from the University of Florida.
 I was born and raised in the sunny state of Florida.

 ECON 203 - Indigenous Economics

 ECON 403/612 - Indigenous Economic Development